 Introduces themes important for understanding Southeast Asia's modern history with a focus on the cultural and religious traditions of Vietnam.
 Explorations of the impact of Vietnam War 1950-1975 on East-West relations.
-Special Glencairn museum exhibit on contemporary Hindu and Buddhist practice including guest lectures.
-Field trips, course projects, and group work.
+3 Credits.

 Anthropology/History 211.
 Artifacts, Archaeology, and Museums.
 (W)